madskristensen/JavaScriptPrettier/README.md

 #### Updating from 1.1 to 2.0
 Depending on your Visual Studio Configuration, you might experience that 2.0's output differs from the one you got with 1.1.

 Most likely it is the tab size that has been changed from 4 spaces to 2.
 Please read the configuration section below on details how to get 4 spaces as tabsize.

-#### Configuration
+#### Configuration via .prettierrc
-It is quite easy to setup Prettier to format alittle bit different.
-Like having 4 spaces instead of 2 spaces.
-The easiest way is to create a `.prettierrc` in your project root.
+It is quite easy to setup Prettier to format a little bit differently, like having 4 spaces instead of 2 spaces per tab.

+The easiest way is to [create a `.prettierrc`](https://prettier.io/docs/en/configuration.html) file in your project root.

 Here is an example containing the two most common settings that people want to change: `tabWidth` is how many spaces it uses for indentation, and `printWidth` is how long a line can be before it breaks down:

 ```json
   {